markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 	<a href="/assets/images/final_model_keepers.png"><img src="/assets/images/final_model_keepers.png"></a>
 </figure>

+There is still a lot of uncertainty in the estimates for both takers and keepers, even for those with a large number of attempts.

 ## Issues / Further improvements
 - When a penalty is missed, the taker is punished and the goalkeeper is rewarded.
 If a player scuffs their shot or completely mishits a penalty is the goalkeeper partly responsible?
 - Does home advantage have any effect on penalty taking?